guilhermebkel/gbkel-about/index.md

 # Home

-Hello, my name is Guilherme Mota Bromonschenkel Lima.
+Here you can find all info about me, my projects, skills, education, experiences and certifications.
+Basically everything about the life long road I'm taking in order to become the kinda developer I aspire to be.

+## My background
+Ever since I was a child and got my first computer I've became really curious about the technology world at all.

-My road first started when I was 14 years old and my cousin invited me to join a programming course he'd already done.
+In ```2014```, my cousin invited me to join a programming course he'd already done.
 That was my first contact with development (in C language) and I loved every part of it from having issues with forgetting to put some semicolons in the end of line to the making of a 2048 Game in order to finish the course.

-After that course, for some random life reasons I have not kept in touch with development for almost 4 years, till I got approved on a Bachelor's Degree Electrical Engineering with minor on Computer Science and randomly decided to start programming again.
+However, for some random life reasons I have not kept in touch with development for almost 5 years.

+In ```2018``` I started learning Data Science by myself because I was really missing it and there was a hype on Data Science in that moment.

-Then, I tried making data science, machine learning and a bunch of other courses with that feeling of no belonging to it.
+Unfortunately, I did a bunch of courses about Data Science with that feeling of no belonging to it.

-But, everything changed when I started studying web development and making projects that I could see on live.
-After that 'match', I've got totally in love with web development and all the complex systems and technologies that revolves around it.
+In ```2019```, I started learning Web Development and got happy and proud of myself since I was making projects that I could see working on live while pushing boundaries and improving myself.

-So, after almost 4 years of no programming, I've got back in the road of development and now I can tell I'm a software developer focused mainly on web development, but heavily passionate about programming, software architecture, complex systems and technology in general.

-That's the repository I use to track the road I'm taking everyday in order to become a better developer, from my professional and volunteering experiences to my education, projects and skills gained through my life of software developer.
+However, even being happy for learning and making apps for myself, I felt like I was missing something.
+Later I discovered it was: **Making apps that could be used by other people.**

+Then, I applied for volunteer jobs on some organizations and got my first one, which was needed to help me to understand the good feeling of delivering a solution to people and seeing them happy about it.

+After this volunteer job, I've started applying for internships and got my first one.
+Ever since then, I've got really curious about web development, heavily passionate about programming, software architecture, complex systems, technology in general and really focused on delivering good code and experiences.